dwavesystems/dwave-ocean-sdk/docs/index.rst

         computing problems cannot be addressed by conventional systems.
-The huge growth of data and our need to better understand everything from the universe to our own DNA leads us to seek new tools that can help provide answers.
-Quantum computing is the next frontier in computing, providing an entirely new approach to solving the world's most difficult problems.
+The huge growth of data and our need to better understand everything from the universe to our own DNA leads us to seek new tools that can help provide answers. :term:`Quantum computing <quantum computing>` is the next frontier in computing, providing an entirely new approach to solving the world's most difficult problems.

         While certainly not easy, much progress has been made in the field of quantum computing since 1981, when Feynman gave his famous lecture at